bhagyashrianilugale/Simon-saysGame/README.md

 # Simon-saysGame
-A memory game using HTML ,CSS ,and JavaScript
+A memory game using HTML, CSS and JavaScript

 # Technologies :
 1. HTML
 2. CSS